SystemsApproach/ops/monitor.rst

 specified in the corresponding Helm Chart.

-In Aether, the Alertmanager is configured to send alerts with *critical* or *warning* severity to a general set of recivers.
+In Aether, the Alertmanager is configured to send alerts with *critical* or *warning* severity to a general set of receivers.
 If it is desirable to route a specific alert to a different receiver (e.g., a component-specific Slack channel), one can change the Alertmanager configuration accordingly.